Top 10 Reasons Why People With Real Comedy Talent Suck At Stand-up Comedy Open Mics

 9. They don’t know how to prepare in advance to effectively deliver their stand-up comedy material at the highest levels possible using the comedy talent and skill they already have.

-10. They don’t have a clue about performance improvement strategies in order to minimize the time it takes to deliver headliner level stand-up comedy material.
+10. They don’t have a clue about performance improvement strategies in order to minimize the time it takes to deliver headliner-level stand-up comedy material.

 Note: You will notice that NONE of the 10 reasons above have anything to do with audiences.
 Why?

-Because you have virtually no control of the type or size of audience you will be performing for at a stand-up comedy open mic.
+Because you have virtually no control over the type or size of the audience you will be performing for at a stand-up comedy open mic.
+You DO have 100% control over everything identified in the top 10 reasons comedians struggle at comedy open mics above.

-Unfortunately, these preconceived notions and ideas are fueled by the “conventional” books on “writing” stand-up comedy (#ad) as well as comedy workshops and classes that actually provide little to help a talented individual actually know what they are doing when it comes to developing and delivering a stand-up comedy act that actually generates big laughs on stage.
+Unfortunately, these preconceived notions and ideas are fueled by the “conventional” books on “writing” stand-up comedy (#ad) as well as comedy workshops and classes that actually provide little to help a talented individual truly know what they are doing when it comes to developing and delivering a stand-up comedy act that actually generates big laughs on stage.

 One of the questions I frequently get is this: